-Tayside Pension Fund has received a Satisfactory Opinion of the Fund's governance, risk management and control, based upon the two internal audit reviews undertaken in the year, and two advisory reviews performed.
-There were 2 medium and 5 low risk rated findings across the internal audit reviews completed in the period.
-PwC advise that some improvements are required to enhance the adequacy and effectiveness of the framework of governance, risk management and control.
+Tayside Pension Fund has received a Reasonable Assurance opinion.
+Across the reviews, there were four medium-risk and five low-risk findings.
+PwC inform that governance, risk management and control in relation the internal audit reviews performed is generally satisfactory, and whilst a limited number of medium risk rated weaknesses may have been identified, generally only low risk rated weaknesses have been found in individual reviews.
+They conclude that some improvements are required in those areas identified to enhance the adequacy and effectiveness of the framework of governance, risk management and control.

-The findings of the individual audits carried out over the year and the respective recommendations have previously been reported to the Sub-Committee and the implementation of the agreed management actions is being monitored.
+The findings of the individual audits carried out over the year and the respective recommendations have been reported to the Sub-Committee and the implementation of the agreed management actions is being monitored.
 Progress is reported to the Sub-Committee in due course.